limix/limix/README.md

 [![Anaconda-Version](https://anaconda.org/conda-forge/limix/badges/version.svg)](https://anaconda.org/conda-forge/limix)
 [![Anaconda-Downloads](https://anaconda.org/conda-forge/limix/badges/downloads.svg)](https://anaconda.org/conda-forge/limix)

+Genomic analyses require flexible models that can be adapted to the needs of the user.
 Limix is a flexible and efficient linear mixed model library with interfaces to Python.
-Genomic analyses require flexible models that can be adapted to the needs of the user.
-Limix is smart about how particular models are fitted to save computational cost.

 Limix includes methods for
 - single-variant association and interaction testing,